QuillVot/hexo-multiple-language-generate/README_EN.md

     ]

     # Language code mapping for other languages
-    # key: corresponds to language-path value
+    # key: corresponds to an enabled language-path value
     # value: list of supported language codes for that language
     other-language: {
       "en": ["en"],